kwaldenphd/python-anaconda/lab-procedure.md

 51. In this block of code, we started with an empty list `[]`.
 Then the next two lines with `append` added new items to the list.

-<blockquote>Q6: Create your own list using the program above as an example.
+<blockquote>QE: Create your own list using the program above as an example.
 Share your code in your notebook as well as the result.
 What is the number position for each of the items in your list?
 How would you return the value of the first item?
 How would you return the value of the last item?</blockquote>

 52. With `append`, items are added to the end of the list.